Lamar University Undergraduate Admissions Process and Requirements

 Freshmen and sophomores with fewer than 60 credit hours are advised in the Undergraduate Advising Center (UAC).
 The UAC supports the mission of Lamar University by enhancing student development and success through exemplary service, collaboration, and support in academic advising.
 The UAC facilitates student success and engagement by advising, enrolling, tracking, and referring students to faculty, departments, support services, and activities.
 The UAC proactively assesses and responds to student needs as professional advisors meet multiple times each semester to formulate the appropriate plan for student success toward degree completion.

 Students with over 60 credit hours meet with advisors within their academic major.

 Extensive advisement opportunities for Juniors and Seniors are also available through the Offices of Student Advising and Retention Services (STARS).
-Detailed information is available at http://dept.lamar.edu/stars.
+Detailed information is available at Student Tutoring and Retention Services.

 1. College Level Examination Program (CLEP)

 Lamar University accepts many of the CLEP subject exams for credit.
 Lamar University has a policy of accepting up to a maximum of thirty (30) hours of credit through a combination of national standardized examinations and/or locally designed and administered departmental tests.
 No more than thirty (30) hours of credit by examination will be applied toward a bachelor’s degree.
-The essay sections of the English composition and literature examinations are required, and the final determination for the awarding of equivalent English credit is based solely upon the strength of the written essays.
+The essay sections of the English composition and literature examinations are required, and the final determination for the awarding of equivalent English credit is based on a combination of the written essays and the exam score.
 Credit will not be awarded by examination to students who have prior credit for the same course or its equivalent.
 Grades will not be assigned, nor will hours be used, in the computation of grade point averages.
 Policies are subject to change at any time.

 CLEP CREDIT-GRANTING STANDARDS